msrst/stocks_dl/README.md

  * dividends
  * balance sheets (only from boerse-frankfurt.de)

-I have tested the library only under Linux (Debian), but it should also run under Windows.
+I have tested the library only under Linux (Debian 9, Debian 10, Ubuntu 18.04), but it should also run under Windows.

 ## Building the library and the example

-To build, you need cmake, the boost library (sublibs system, signals, thread and spirit) and the CURL C library.
+To build, you need cmake, the boost library (sublibs system, signals, thread and property_tree) and the CURL C library.
 Install them for example under debian with

     apt install cmake libboost-dev libcurl4-openssl-dev